MrNbaYoh/blog/README.md

 ### Usage

 Just fork the repo and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done ... or read more about [Jekyll](https://jekyllrb.com/).

+### Note

+Create a `master`-branch and adjust the `baseurl` property in the config if you want to use this theme in the root folder `yourname.github.io` instead of `yourname.github.io/blog/`.

 ### Features